-The following will VOID Arctic Cat's warranty:
+The following will VOID the warranty:

 1. Failure to perform the proper break-in procedure and all related maintenance, storage procedures (if stored for extended periods), and/or service as recommended in the Operator's Manual.
-2. Repairs and/or adjustments by anyone other than an authorized Arctic Cat ATV dealer.
+2. Repairs and/or adjustments by anyone other than an authorized dealer.
 3. Use of improper carburetor jets.
 4. Use of improper gasoline, lubricating oils, or spark plug(s).
-5. An accident or subjecting the ATV to misuse, abuse, or negligent operation.
-6. Any modification, addition, or removal of parts unless instructed to do so by Arctic Cat.
-7. Use of the ATV in any way for racing purposes.
+5. An accident or subjecting the vehicle to misuse, abuse, or negligent operation.
+6. Any modification, addition, or removal of parts unless instructed to do so by the Company.
+7. Use of the vehicle in any way for racing purposes.
 8. Removal of the engine for use in another vehicle.
 9. Removal or mutilation of the Vehicle Identification Number or Engine Serial Number.
-10. Use of parts not sold or approved by Arctic Cat.
+10. Use of parts not sold or approved by the Company.
 11. Damage due to improper transportation.

-Arctic Cat shall not be responsible for and this limited warranty excludes recovery of economic, punitive, consequential and incidental damages, lost profits, and loss of use.
+The Company shall not be responsible for and this limited warranty excludes recovery of economic, punitive, consequential and incidental damages, lost profits, and loss of use.
 Some states or provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation may not apply to you.
-Arctic Cat's aggregate liability may not exceed the price of the product.
+Our aggregate liability may not exceed the price of the product.
 The law of the State of Minnesota shall apply to all claims or disputes, exclusive of its conflicts of law provisions.